The Effects of Tobacco Smoke on Children

 If you can't quit (yet), protect your children:

-Smoke outside, and ask visitors to smoke outside.
+- Smoke outside, and ask everyone, including visitors, to smoke outside.